About Us

 Temporarily Closed

 The Australian Army Tank Museum closed its doors to the general public on the 14th at 4:00 pm December 2022.
-It will re-open late 2024 as the Australian Army Armour & Artillery Museum Puckapunyal (AAA&), which will encompass both the Armoured & Artillery Heritage Collections.
+It will re-open late 2024 as the Australian Army Armour & Artillery Museum Puckapunyal (AAA&AMP), which will encompass both the Armoured & Artillery Heritage Collections.

 Entry Fee No Longer Required!